chrisgrieser/nvim-tinygit/README.md

 > [!TIP]
 > Some status line plugins also allow you to put components into the tabline or
 > winbar.
 If your status line is too crowded, you can add the blame-component to
-> the one of those bars instead.
+> one of those bars instead.

 The component can be configured with the `statusline.blame` options in the [plugin configuration](#configuration).